Disgaea

-Disgaea (魔界戦記ディスガイア, Makai Senki Disugaia) is a series of tactical role-playing video games created and developed by Nippon Ichi.
+Disgaea (魔界戦記ディスガイア, Makai Senki Disugaia) is a tactical role-playing video game series created and developed by Nippon Ichi.
 The series debuted in Japan on January 30, 2003, with Disgaea: Hour of Darkness, later re-released as Disgaea: Afternoon of Darkness and Disgaea DS.
 One of Nippon Ichi's most popular franchises, it has branched off into both a manga and anime series.
 The Disgaea games are known for complex gameplay, extremely high maximum stats and humorous dialogue.
 The Disgaea series has shipped 5 million copies as of 2021.